jaseflow/takeupsomething/content/interests/cooking.md

   name: "Jason Corbett"
   handle: "jsncbt"
   description: "Jason is a home cook who dreams of one day giving it all up to sell his bean wraps outside the football."
-description: "To get started in cooking you will need to first have some where to cook.
-Once you have that, you don't need much more to get a good meal out.
-The most important piece of equipment is a good knife to chop your ingredients, quality pots and pans to cook with as well as the odd tool to get things done faster."
+description: "You don't need much to start getting good meals out the door.
+The most important pieces of equipment in a kitchen are a good knife, quality pots and pans to cook with and the odd tool to help you get jobs done faster.
+This guide will provide you with the essential items for your kitchen."
 books:
   - name: "The Food Lab Better Home Cooking Through Science"
     imageUrl: "https://images-na.ssl-images-amazon.com/images/I/41ufhLxL-TL._SX387_BO1,204,203,200_.jpg"